In this guide

 - extend, or further extend, the period for which the order will be in place

-- reduce the period for which the order will be in place, but in the case of a caution order the panel cannot reduce the length of it so that it only has effect for less than one year beginning with the date on which the order was originally made
+- reduce the period for which the order will be in place, except for in the case of a caution order, when the panel can’t reduce the effective length of a caution order to less than one year.

 - revoke the order or revoke any condition imposed by the order